 Photo of Jon Haven, a 30 year old white male with light blue eyes and brown hair.
 They are wearing a dark blue button up shirt.
 Jon is smiling looking at the camera.

 Hi, I’m Jon Haven.
-As an accessibility consultant, I help religious institutions better accommodate worship spaces for persons with disabilities (PWD).
+As a certified ADA Coordinator, I help businesses and religious institutions better accommodate spaces for persons with disabilities.

 My Approach